imin-ltd/ns/README.md

 # imin Extension Namespace Vocabulary Terms

 This repository holds the [JSON-LD definition](http://ns.imin.co/imin.jsonld) of the imin namespace.
-The terms in this namespace are defined for use within the [imin Search API](https://docs.imin.co).
+The terms in this namespace are defined for use within the [imin Search API](https://docs.imin.co), and are not designed to be used by data publishers.
+Data publishers should consider publishing thier own extension namespace or using the [OpenActive Beta Namespace](https://www.openactive.io/ns-beta/).

 imin works as part of the [OpenActive Community Group](https://www.w3.org/community/openactive) to promote the usecases represented by the properties within this namespace, with the intention of standardising them over time.